asyncapi/generator/docs/authoring.md

 const {{ channelName | camelCase }} = '{{ channelName }}';
 ```

 In case you have more than one template and want to reuse filters, you can put them in a single library.
-You can configure such a library in the template configuration under `filter` property.
+You can configure such a library in the template configuration under `filters` property.
 You can also use the official AsyncAPI [filters library](https://github.com/asyncapi/generator-filters).
 To learn how to add such filters to configuration [read more about the configuration file](#configuration-file).

 ## Hooks